-Felicity Josling is a character actress and voice over artist recently returned to Sydney after nine years in London.
-She is represented by RGM Voices.
+Felicity Josling is an actress & voice artist has recently returned to Sydney after nine years in London.
+She is represented by RGM Voices & EMS Actor Mgt.

 A graduate of the Atlantic Theater Company in New York, she also studied at ATYP in Sydney and LAMDA in London.
 A native Aussie, she made her television debut as a core cast member in JNP’s Land of Hope (1984) and her ABC Radio debut in Cyclone Tracey (1986).
 She has made many screen appearances in film and television including guest roles in A Country Practice, Home & Away, and a key role in the award winning UK film, Green Means Stop.
 Recent film credits include; Love Online, "Distance to Now" for TropFest '14 and a lead role in "Great Expectations" which was screened at TropFest '14 for ReefReels.